 Deutsch-Deutsches Museum Mödlareuth Mödlareuth, Open-air museum in Mödlareuth, Germany.

-The Deutsch-Deutsches Museum in Mödlareuth is an open-air museum sprawling across 15,000 square meters on both sides of the current border between Bavaria and Thuringia.
-The exhibition displays original border barriers, military vehicles, and personal objects that document life during Germany's division.
+The Deutsch-Deutsches Museum Mödlareuth is an open-air museum in the small village of Mödlareuth, located on the current border between Bavaria and Thuringia.
+It displays original border barriers, military vehicles, and personal objects that document everyday life during the division of Germany.

 The museum shows how the wall shaped daily life in this village and how neighbors were suddenly separated.
 Visitors see traces of this division in the preserved installations and understand what it meant to live so close to the border.